Exosome Therapy - MyConciergeMD

 4. Reduces inflammation

 The body’s overactive immune responses can cause painful inflammation.
 Exosomes can help regulate it.
-The anti-inflammatory benefits of exosome help in inflammation reduction, improving the symptoms and pain relief.
+The anti-inflammatory benefits of exosomes help in inflammation reduction, improving the symptoms and pain relief.
 It can also help in tissue regeneration.

 The association between inflammation and change in nature or expression level of some exosomal cargos is the fundamental step for identifying possible novel biomarkers of inflammatory-based diseases [6].

-5. Safer alternative to stem cell therapy
+5. Safer alternative to regenerative cell therapy

 Risks of Exosome Therapy